qpwoeirut/2048-solver/notes.md

 * some sort of "distance" heuristic between tiles of adjacent values
 * penalty heuristic for distance between tiles of same values (didn't really work)
 * try converting corner/wall building heuristics to be difference between adjacent tiles multiplied by a weight
+  * this is essentially a monotonicity heuristic i think?
 * use concept of "afterstates" to cut down the depth searched by one
 * for wall heuristics, increase depth if the ordering has an "inversion"
 * use geo mean instead of arith mean for expectimax?